daverona/docker-cromwell/README.md

   daverona/cromwell
 ```

-Make sure that `$PWD/data` is owned by the user running the above command.
+Make sure that `$PWD/data` is readable/writable by the user running the above command.

+> Note that the data directory in cromwell container (i.e. `$PWD/data` on the right hand side),
+> which cromwell reads and writes to, is the same as the data directory on the host (`$PWD/data` on the left hand side).
+> This restriction is to share a same readable/writable directory between cromwell container and workflow's containers.
+> A workflow's containers point this directory by using `${cwd}` in `app.conf` file.

 ### Slurm Backend